jason1813/chromist-backend/README.md

 # Chromist.org - Reddit-like Christian Forum

-[www.chromist.org](http://www.chromist.org/) is a highly functional forum-based Christian website similar to reddit that allows users to upvote and downvote posts and comments.<br />
+[www.chromist.org](http://www.chromist.org/) is a highly functional Christian forum website similar to reddit that allows users to upvote and downvote posts and comments.<br />

 ## The Stack

-Here is the tech stack that was used to build Chromist:

 ### Backend